devdrum/InMemoryDB/README.md

 -------------------

 * Open Visual Studio
 * Clone GitHub Repository using Visual Studio, using the link in the green code button above.
-Alternatively, you can download the repository to your machine and open the solution file located in /src/Greenshot.sln.
+Alternatively, you can download the repository to your machine and open the solution file located in the root directory.
 * Choose Build->Build Solution in Visual Studio to build binaries.
 * Verify all components are built successfully.
 * You are ready to start using InMemoryDB